asehmi/streamlit-concurrency/API.md

 There are certain limits for a function to run in a _process_ executor.

+0. The function cannot be `async`.

 1. The original function must be "importable", or defined at the top level of a named module.
     - This means `run_in_executor` cannot be used as a decorator.
-    - This also means the function needs to be in a non-page module.
-Streamlit page defined Meaning it cannot be defined in a streamlit page which becomes `__main__` module when run.
+    - This also means the function has to be defined in a non-page module.

-2. The function must not depend on Streamlit code, including other functions transformed by `run_in_executor`.
-Otherwise you will see `missing ScriptRunContext` or `Warning: to view a Streamlit app on a browser...`
+2. The function should not depend on any Streamlit code, including other functions transformed by `run_in_executor` or `st.cache_*`.

-            Ru
-            # ) and not use any Streamlit functions or objects.
+3. The arguments and return value of the function need to pickle-serializable.

+The recommended use is to define a self-contained worker entrypoint in separate module, and transform it in page like `run_in_executor(executor='process')(entrypoint)`

+`cache=` can be specified to cache the result value from executor process.

+Due to a nonconfigurable behavior of `multprocessing`, some code in may be loaded in executor process, and causes warning like `missing ScriptRunContext` or `to view a Streamlit app on a browser...` warnings.
+If no worse error occurs the warnings can be ignored.

 ## Recommended style